 Yes, it can!
 Some outdoor car covers are made from fabric that can reflect UV-rays without absorbing them.
 The ones that have it always advertise it as one of their features.
 On top of that, a silver, almost mirror-like finish is typically a good indication that it will repel UV-rays.

 Can a car cover damage your paint?

 Unfortunately, there is a chance it could.
-To avoid having your paint scratched, look for covers with a soft lining.
+To avoid having your paint scratched, look for covers with a soft inner lining.